-With the only exceptions being the Director of Health Services Mercyhurst University does not provide a confidential reporting option to Campus Security Authorities (CSA) and does not allow for voluntary confidential reporting.
-The Director of Health Services in their capacity as a CSA, can make crime reports to MUPD to ensure inclusion in the annual disclosure of crime statistics without disclosing personal identifying information.
-The Director of Health Services will work closely with MUPD in order to allow MUPD to properly assess reports for timely warning consideration and to avoid double counting of crimes.
+With the only exceptions being the Executive Director of Wellness, Mercyhurst University does not provide a confidential reporting option to Campus Security Authorities (CSA) and does not allow for voluntary confidential reporting.
+The Executive Director of Wellness in their capacity as a CSA, can make crime reports to MUPD or Title IX Coordinator and Compliance Officer to ensure inclusion in the annual disclosure of crime statistics without disclosing personal identifying information.
+The Executive Director of Wellness will work closely with MUPD or the Title IX Coordinator and Compliance Officer in order to allow for proper assessment of reports for timely warning consideration and to avoid double counting of crimes.